 Instructions

-- Mix in the melted butter and press the mixture into the bottom of a 23cm springform tin until compact and even.
+- Mix the melted butter into the biscuit crumbs, and press the mixture into the bottom of a 23cm springform tin until compact and even.
 Put it in the fridge while you make the filling

 - For the cheesecake filling use a food mixer with a whisk attachment or an electric hand whisk to mix together the cream cheese, icing sugar and salted caramel sauce